S2WMamba: A Wavelet-Assisted Mamba-Based Dual-Branch Network For Pansharpening: Introduction

+High-resolution multispectral (HRMS) images are vital for applications in environmental monitoring and urban planning.
 Owing to hardware constraints, satellites typically capture two types of images: low-resolution multispectral (LRMS) images with rich spectral information and high-resolution panchromatic (PAN) images with fine spatial details.
 Pansharpening aims to fuse these two sources to generate an HRMS image that combines the strengths of both, achieving high resolution in both the spatial and spectral domains.

 Pansharpening methods are broadly categorized into traditional and deep-learning-based approaches.
 Traditional methods include Component Substitution (CS)~\cite{vivone2019component}, Multi-Resolution Analysis (MRA)~\cite{vivone2018multiresolution}, and Variational Optimization-based (VO) techniques~\cite{tian2022variational}.
 Although foundational, these methods often struggle with the trade-off between spatial detail injection and spectral consistency, leading to artifacts.
-In recent years, deep learning has driven significant progress.
-Convolution-based models (e.g., PNN~\cite{masi2016pansharpening} and MSDCNN~\cite{li2018msdcnn}) excel at extracting local features but are constrained by limited receptive fields, hindering the modeling of the global context.
-Transformer-based approaches (e.g., PanFormer~\cite{zhou2022panformer}) capture long-range dependencies but suffer from quadratic complexity~\cite{vaswani2017attention} and can introduce block artifacts.
+In recent years, deep learning has driven significant progress, though convolution-based models are often constrained by limited receptive fields, and Transformer-based approaches suffer from quadratic complexity and block artifacts.